tofarr/persisty/examples/messager_2/README.md

 * The store definitions have been updated to constrain the available operations / attributes based upon the user making the request:
-  * [user.py](messager/store/user.py): Most applications have a level of custom business logic related to users, and this is no exception.
-We don't want the password digest to be exposed externally, and forbid non admins from editing anybody except themselves
+  * [user.py](messager/store/user.py): Most applications have a level of custom business logic related to users, and this is no exception - we use a custom [store_security](messager/store/user_store_security.py) which provides different access rules for admins to regular users.
+It also makes sure that password digests are not exported through the api.
   * [message.py](messager/store/message.py): Ownership of messages is now enforced.
 * A custom [UserAuthenticator](messager/user_authenticator.py) was [registered](marshy_config_main/__init__.py) to
   control login using your user items.